-Considering the ongoing uncertainty of COVID-19, conference organizers provided a hybrid experience this fall — offering sessions both in-person and online.
-University of Minnesota Extension Educators Rani Bhattacharyya, Jennifer Hawkins, Neil Linscheid, and Eric King led this year’s planning efforts.
+Considering the ongoing uncertainty of COVID-19, conference organizers provided a hybrid experience — offering sessions both in-person and online.
+University of Minnesota Extension Educators Rani Bhattacharyya, Jennifer Hawkins, Neil Linscheid, and Eric King led the planning efforts.

 “After so many virtual learning sessions, it was great to be back in person safely at the 2021 Connecting Entrepreneurial Communities conference," says Emily Kurash Casey, rural programs manager at Rethos.
 "This conference is so unique in its focus, and I greatly value the opportunity to meet folks from around the state doing great work with, for, and as entrepreneurs to learn from them and share ideas.”